ah8ad3/patty/README.md

 - add queue
 - add graphql ability for request and db
 - merge some small dependency to main library
+- add docker-compose
+- planning for use some automatic tools for bundle
 - ...